ggonnella/gfapy/manual/header.md

 lines may be present in any part of the file, not necessarily at the beginning.

 Although the header may consist of multiple lines, its content refers to the whole file.
-Therefore in gfapy the header is accessed using a single line instance (accessible by the ```header``` method).
+Therefore in Gfapy the header is accessed using a single line instance (accessible by the ```header``` method).
 Header lines contain only tags.
 If not header line is present in the Gfa, then the header line object will be empty (i.e. contain no tags).

-Note that header lines cannot be connected to the gfapy as other lines (i.e. calling ```connect``` on them raises an exception).
+Note that header lines cannot be connected to the Gfa as other lines (i.e. calling ```connect``` on them raises an exception).
 Instead they must be merged to the existing Gfa header, using
 ```add_line(line)``` on the gfa instance.